thiagofelicissimo/BiTTs/README.md

 - `ott.bitts` and `ott-2.bitts` : Two variants of Observational Type Theory, with an heterogeneous equality and a Tarski-style universe, or with an homogeneous equality and a type-in-type Coquand-style universe.
 As an example, we given the definition of natural numbers in terms of W-types and derive its eliminator.

+- `exceptional.bitts` : A variant of Pédrot & Tabarau's Exceptional Type Theory.

+- `exceptional-multiverse.bitts` : A theory inspired by Maillard et al's Multiverse Type Theory (MuTT), which combines a pure type theory with an exceptional one.

+- `lambda-mu.bitts` : A variant of the λμ-caculus, an extension of the λ-calculus with control operators and which captures classical logic.
+As an example, we give a proof of Pierce's law.

 - `big-numbers.bitts` : Excerpt of `mltt.bitts` used to test the performance of the evaluator, computes factorial of 8 in around half a second in the tested machine.